devexps/resume/README.md

 ## Summary

-Experienced **Senior Backend Engineer** with over 10 years of experience in software development, including **5+ years** of hands-on experience with Golang.
+Experienced **Senior Software Engineer** with over 10 years of experience in software development, including **5+ years** of hands-on experience with Golang.
 I specialize in backend systems and aim to continue focusing on **Golang** in future roles, leveraging my expertise in **microservices**, **CI/CD pipelines**, and **large-scale databases**.
 Combining 70% hands-on coding with 30% leadership, I manage cross-functional teams and mentor junior developers to drive performance improvements.
 I am now looking for a new challenge where I can apply my technical and leadership skills to solve real-world problems and drive innovation in a dynamic environment.

 <br/><br/>